Conservation Management Plan

 GML Heritage were commissioned to co-author a Conservation Management Plan for the Eames House, a National Historic Landmark, in Los Angeles, USA.

 The Eames House was designed and constructed by Charles and Ray Eames (completed 1949).
-It is one of a series of Case Study houses by eminent architects erected throughout Los Angeles designed to champion modern domestic architecture.
 Today it is renowned internationally as a landmark of mid-century modern design.
 The husband and wife team custom designed both the residence and studio—incorporating open courtyards and a covered patio—to reflect and support the interconnectedness of these activities in their lives.
 The house compliments the landscape, and the interiors are purposefully considered with furnishings and collections to delight and welcome guests.